 Further presentations of the CSC project were given at the Todi Week 2018 and 2019 in Italy, at international conferences and events by Mind & Life and Mind & Life Europe, and at universities in Austria.

 In 2019, a group of researchers converged around the CSC vision and began to explore its practical applications.
-Together we experimented with augmenting, applying and evolving the proposed ideas, practices and forms in our regular meetings.
-At the same time, we leaned into providing mutual support for individual projects and challenges that each of us was engaging in academia and beyond.
+The group experimented with augmenting, applying and evolving the proposed ideas, practices and forms in their regular meetings.
+At the same time, they leaned into providing mutual support for individual projects and challenges that each of them was engaging in academia and beyond.

-At some point, we started calling ourselves “enActivists” – to highlight our enactive approach, our practical orientation, and our shared ambition to help transform our academic and research culture that we care deeply about.
-This group can be seen as a forerunner and catalyst for the Mindful Researchers initiative.
+At some point, they started calling themselves “enActivists” – to highlight their enactive approach, their practical orientation, and their shared ambition to help transform academic and research culture that they care deeply about.

 2020: Mindful Researchers

 Since 2020, this collaborative impulse has been growing and branching into several initiatives, most notably the Mindful Researchers.
 This initiative emerged during the Mind & Life Europe Summer Research Institute (ESRI) in August 2020.
-It began with co-creating an abstract for the Mind & Life Contemplative Research Conference (CRC) in November 2020.
-This activity marked the beginning for our slowly growing collective of “Mindful Researchers” to engage in (1) further collaborative initiatives and (2) an ever deepening inquiry into concrete possibilities to merge our contemplative and academic lives.
-We also used the participatory decision-making method “Systemic Konsensing” to make collaborative choices, such as deciding on our most preferred communication platforms.
+At the end of the program, several researchers took up the invitation to co-create an abstract for the Mind & Life Contemplative Research Conference (CRC), a major online conference in the field of Contemplative Research – leading to an online presentation at that conference in November 2020.
+These activities marked the beginning for a growing collective of “Mindful Researchers”, aiming to engage in (1) further collaborative initiatives and (2) an ever deepening inquiry into concrete possibilities to merge their contemplative and academic lives.
+The collective also used the participatory decision-making method “Systemic Konsensing” to make collaborative choices, such as deciding on their most preferred communication platforms.

 In December 2020, we held our first Listening Circle, merging the ancient practice of Council / Circle with our modern academic life.
 This format has become our first regular (monthly) community practice.
-Other formats and practices followed, such as Annika’s “Playful Academic” sessions and other community meetings which provide an intentional space for open conversation.
-Around this time, we started sharing a regular newsletter about the Mindful Researchers and our members’ activities, as well as Contemplative Science, Open Science, and academic culture.
+Other formats and practices followed, such as Annika Lübbert’s “Playful Academic” sessions and other community meetings which provide an intentional space for open conversation.
+Around this time, we started sharing a regular newsletter about the Mindful Researchers initiative and our members’ activities, Contemplative Science, Open Science, and academic culture.

-Only a few months later, new developments are on the horizon as we are entering yet another new cycle of deep listening, contemplation, embodied inquiry, and co-design.
+New developments are on the horizon as the Mindful Researchers are diving deeply into cycles of listening, contemplation and co-design.
 How can we discover and best serve the actual needs of our community?
 Can and should we turn this ongoing and evolving inquiry into a research project of its own?
 What kinds of organizational structure might support these developments?

 Would you like to follow us on our journey?